stevenharperja/AI-plays-AI-generated-pong/README.md

 ## 5. Implementation
 ### Steps
+It involves two models:
+- The Generator
+    - A diffusion-style network
+    - Input: Previous Pong images, and What buttons are being pressed.
+    - Output: A new Pong image, What reward to generate for training the agent, and a signal for whether the virtual Pong game has finished
+- The Agent
+    - A simple fully-connected network
+    - Input: A Pong image
+    - Output: Decision of what buttons to press

     - This includes screen data, button inputs, whether the game is over, and whether the player has scored/lost a point
     - The data collected is the same input/output as the Gym library Pong environment uses